jacobkim9881/localization-manager/README.md

 ## Localization Manager
 This repository helps users to make localized json file(to 102 countries language based on google translator API) from a json file.

 Countries list which can be with localizing json are in `lang_code.js`.
+You can decide which countries you want to translate in the file by deleting or adding countries of `langsExplain object`.
 This countries list is referenced [here](https://github.com/shikar/NODE_GOOGLE_TRANSLATE/blob/master/languages.js).

 ### Environment
 - Linux like OS